 Upto FY 2019-20

-As per Section 115-O, a Domestic Company pays Dividend Tax at 15% on the dividend distributed to the resident shareholders.
-Therefore, the Shareholder’s Dividend Income (up to INR 10 lacs) was exempt u/s 10(34).
-There would be Dividend Tax at slab rates if the amount is in excess of INR 10 lacs, it was a taxable income and taxed at slab rates as per Section 115BBDA of the Income Tax Act.
+As per Section 115-O, a Domestic Company paid a Dividend Distribution Tax of 15% on the dividend distributed to the resident shareholders.
+Therefore, the shareholder’s dividend income (up to INR 10 lacs) was exempt u/s 10(34).
+If the dividend amount exceeded INR 10 lacs, it was a taxable income and taxed at slab rates as per Section 115BBDA of the Income Tax Act.
 TDS was not applicable to dividends since the income was not taxable in the hands of the shareholder.

-Foreign Dividend is a taxable income under the head Income from Other Sources i.e. IFOS since the company did not pay DDT on such dividend.
+Foreign Dividend was a taxable income under the head Income from Other Sources i.e. IFOS since the company did not pay DDT on such dividend.

 FY 2020-21 Onwards

 Under Budget 2020, the removal of Section 115-O led to the abolishment of the DDT.
-Thus, a Domestic Company is not liable to pay tax on the dividends distributed on Equity Shares to shareholder residents in India.
-Dividends would be taxable in the hands of the shareholder (as per applicable slab rates).
+Thus, a Domestic Company was not liable to pay tax on the dividends distributed on equity shares to shareholder residents in India.
+As a result, the dividends would be taxable in the hands of the shareholder at applicable slab rates.
 Since the income is taxable in the hands of the shareholder, TDS would be applicable.
-As a result, the finance minister amended the existing Section 194 was amended.
+As a result, the finance minister amended the existing Section 194.